-The ColoCare Study (NCT02328677) is a prospective cohort of men and women diagnosed with primary invasive colorectal cancer (stages I-IV), with primary outcomes including quality-of-life, recurrence, and death.
+The ColoCare Study (NCT02328677) is a prospective cohort of men and women diagnosed with primary invasive colorectal cancer (stages I–IV), with primary outcomes including quality of life, recurrence, and death.

 It is the only colorectal cancer cohort that includes the collection of clinical and risk factor data and the sampling of a diverse panel of biospecimens at multiple critical time points (prior to surgery and at 3, 6, 12, 24, 36, 48, and 60 months post-surgery).

-- influence of lifestyle/behavioral factors on patient outcomes;
+- Influence of lifestyle/behavioral factors on patient outcomes

-- ethnic/racial disparities in clinical outcomes;
+- Ethnic/racial disparities in clinical outcomes

-- interactions between treatment, risk factors, and biomarkers on clinical outcomes.
+- Interactions between treatment, risk factors, and biomarkers on clinical outcomes

-- interrelations between these factors in the context of colorectal cancer prognosis.
+- Interrelations between these factors in the context of colorectal cancer prognosis

-ColoCare Consortium Members
+ColoCare Study Members

-Other ColoCare Consortium members include currently:
+Other ColoCare Consortium members currently include the following:

 - Fred Hutchinson Cancer Research Center